JannisHoch/pcrglobwb_utils/docs/installation.rst

 Installation
 ============

+Note
-.... note:: Currently, it is not possible to install this package via pip or conda
+    Currently, it is not possible to install this package via pip or conda

 From source
 ------------